bunkerity/bunkerweb/README.md

 ## Why BunkerWeb ?

-- **Easy integration into existing environments** : support for Linux, Docker, Swarm, Kubernetes, Ansible, Vagrant, ...
+- **Easy integration into existing environments** : Seamlessly integrate BunkerWeb into various environments such as Linux, Docker, Swarm, Kubernetes and more.
+Enjoy a smooth transition and hassle-free implementation.
-- **Highly customizable** : enable, disable and configure features easily to meet your use case
+- **Highly customizable** : Tailor BunkerWeb to your specific requirements with ease.
+Enable, disable, and configure features effortlessly, allowing you to customize the security settings according to your unique use case.
-- **Secure by default** : offers out-of-the-box and hassle-free minimal security for your web services
+- **Secure by default** : BunkerWeb provides out-of-the-box, hassle-free minimal security for your web services.
+Experience peace of mind and enhanced protection right from the start.
-- **Awesome web UI** : keep control of everything more efficiently without the need of the CLI
+- **Awesome web UI** : Take control of BunkerWeb more efficiently with the exceptional web user interface (UI).
+Navigate settings and configurations effortlessly through a user-friendly graphical interface, eliminating the need for the command-line interface (CLI).
-- **Plugin system** : extend BunkerWeb to meet your own use-cases
+- **Plugin system** : Extend the capabilities of BunkerWeb to meet your own use cases.
+Seamlessly integrate additional security measures and customize the functionality of BunkerWeb according to your specific requirements.
-- **Free as in "freedom"** : licensed under the free [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.en.html)
+- **Free as in "freedom"** : BunkerWeb is licensed under the free [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.en.html), embracing the principles of freedom and openness.
+Enjoy the freedom to use, modify, and distribute the software, backed by a supportive community.
+- **Professional services** : Get technical support, tailored consulting and custom development directly from the maintainers of BunkerWeb.
+Visit the [Bunker Panel](https://panel.bunkerweb.io/?utm_campaign=self&utm_source=github) for more information.

 ## Security features

-A non-exhaustive list of security features :
+Explore the impressive array of security features offered by BunkerWeb.
+While not exhaustive, here are some notable highlights:

-- **HTTPS** support with transparent **Let's Encrypt** automation
+- **HTTPS** support with transparent **Let's Encrypt** automation : Easily secure your web services with automated Let's Encrypt integration, ensuring encrypted communication between clients and your server.
-- **State-of-the-art web security** : HTTP security headers, prevent leaks, TLS hardening, ...
+- **State-of-the-art web security** : Benefit from cutting-edge web security measures, including comprehensive HTTP security headers, prevention of data leaks, and TLS hardening techniques.
-- Integrated **ModSecurity WAF** with the **OWASP Core Rule Set**
+- Integrated **ModSecurity WAF** with the **OWASP Core Rule Set** : Enjoy enhanced protection against web application attacks with the integration of ModSecurity, fortified by the renowned OWASP Core Rule Set.
-- **Automatic ban** of strange behaviors based on HTTP status code
+- **Automatic ban** of strange behaviors based on HTTP status code : BunkerWeb intelligently identifies and blocks suspicious activities by automatically banning behaviors that trigger abnormal HTTP status codes.
-- Apply **connections and requests limit** for clients
+- Apply **connections and requests limit** for clients : Set limits on the number of connections and requests from clients, preventing resource exhaustion and ensuring fair usage of server resources.
-- **Block bots** by asking them to solve a **challenge** (e.g. : cookie, javascript, captcha, hCaptcha or reCAPTCHA)
+- **Block bots** with **challenge-based verification** : Keep malicious bots at bay by challenging them to solve puzzles such as cookies, JavaScript tests, captcha, hCaptcha, reCAPTCHA or Turnstile, effectively blocking unauthorized access.
-- **Block known bad IPs** with external blacklists and DNSBL
+- **Block known bad IPs** with external blacklists and DNSBL : Utilize external blacklists and DNS-based blackhole lists (DNSBL) to proactively block known malicious IP addresses, bolstering your defense against potential threats.
-- And much more ...
+- **And much more...** : BunkerWeb is packed with a plethora of additional security features that go beyond this list, providing you with comprehensive protection and peace of mind.

 Learn more about the core security features in the [security tuning](https://docs.bunkerweb.io/1.5.4/security-tuning/) section of the documentation.